Steeven-1002/EasySave/Documentations/UserDoc V2.0.md

 ## Language Selection

-At the start of the application, you can choose between French or English.
+In the parameters you can choose between English and French

 ## Create a backup

-* To create a backup, be sure to have less than 5 existing backups.
+* You can choose to create an unlimited amount of backup jobs
 * Enter the name of your backup.
 * Enter the source path of the folder(s) you want to save.
 * Enter the destination path where the backup will be stored.
 * Select the backup type: Full (copies all files/folders) or Differential (copies only changes since the last full backup).
-* If you select a differential backup, you also will need to give the path of the folder containing a previous full backup.

 ## Load a backup

-* To execute a backup job, enter the number of the backup you wish to execute.
+* To execute a backup job, select the backup you wish to execute.
-* Once the number is entered, the backup process will begin.
+* Once you selected the backup job you can execute it

 ## Log and state file